Background pattern

 Children and adolescents

-Do not administer this medication to children under 6 years old unless a medical decision is made and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, or intensivist) who will determine the appropriate dose.
+Do not give this medication to children under 6 years old unless it is done after a medical decision and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, and intensivist) who will determine the appropriate dose.

 Taking Diazepam Durbán with other medications